lex-node/governance/constitution/constitution.md

 9.4.
 The App and Node UnstakingTime parameters will be changed from 21 days to 1 hour once Decentralization Day has been achieved, subject to Majority Approval.

 9.5.
-The Champion option for the Trusted Stake will be in place at least until the Pocket Community Game has been in operation for one full season, after which the Council will hold a majority vote on whether to keep it.
+The option to become a Champion through committing a Trust-Minimized Stake will be in place at least until the Pocket Community Game has been in operation for one full season, after which the Council will hold a majority vote on whether to keep it.

 ## Interpretation, Dispute Resolution, Etc.